-Amber Heard is mom ‘on her own terms’ to baby girl Oonagh
+Amber Heard is mom ‘on my own terms’ of new baby girl Oonagh

-LOS ANGELES (AP) — Amber Heard says she has become a mom and did it “on her own terms,” as a single parent.
+LOS ANGELES (AP) — Amber Heard says she has become a mom and did it “on my own terms,” as a single parent.

 In an Instagram post, the actor said she welcomed daughter Oonagh Paige Heard on April 8.
 A photo of Heard with the baby nestled against her accompanied Thursday’s announcement.